In Issue 05 we asked our contributors what it's like to eat food on their work break.

 On our work break, we head to Coburg Mall.
 Wrapped in a raincoat, a man who looks like Bill Murray sings karaoke into a crackling microphone.
 He approaches the tables afterwards, holding out a hat with one hand and dragging an ancient amp behind him with the other.
 I cringe as he gets closer to Half Moon Café and slip through the sticky plastic curtain.

-I only discovered Half Moon for last summer, after my friend said it’s the best in Melbourne and she once saw Courtney Barnett there but was too embarrassed to say anything to her.
+I only discovered Half Moon last summer, after my friend said it’s the best in Melbourne and she once saw Courtney Barnett there but was too embarrassed to say anything to her.
 It was warm then and my mum was visiting and we sat outside under the shade cloth.
 We fed our crumbs to the pigeons, favouring the ones with knobbly broken feet and the scruffy feathers.

 Today, it’s raining and the pigeons shelter under the aluminium tables and the plastic chairs.
 The busker picks up his amp and moves on down Sydney Road.

 At eleven pm, after seven hours of work and a few shots of Jameson, there is nothing on God’s green earth more tantalising than a bowl of freshly fried chicken.
 No matter your dietary stance—of which I’ve taken many—there is no denying that smell.
 The oily, salty waft of heat; the glistening crumbs; the picture perfect bell of the drumstick; and the fleshy promise of a wing never flown.
 It’s a masterpiece.
-Both a delicacy and (a?) food of the people at once.
+Both a delicacy and a food of the people at once.
 A beautiful sin.

 Paired with a pot of the bitterest, hoppiest beer on tap, a chicken break can clear the mind and reset the switchboard.
 A protein powered slingshot into the close.
-A gift of energy from bird heaven, where chickens per hectare is meaningless and chickens can fly.
+A gift of energy from bird heaven, where birds per hectare is meaningless and chickens can fly.

 I kind of hate spinach.
 I can do it cooked, but not straight out of those two dollar bags from Coles, or the big cardboard box from the IGA down the road that I used to pick up for the cafe every Wednesday.
 On a busy week we’d smash through the salads and grab another box to get through the weekend, so the leaves stayed perky and crisp.
 On slow weeks, that cardboard box had to last seven days.
 Tuesday lunch rush was always held up by the process of picking through slimy gunk at the bottom to fill out the side salads.
 Once three o’clock tolled, we’d have dug and scratched for every last fresh looking leaf caught in folds of the plastic bag liner.